Absentee owner surcharge

 If you own property in Victoria, you may have to pay land tax.

 An absentee owner surcharge of 1.5 per cent applies from 1 January 2017 to Victorian land owned by an absentee owner.
-The surcharge will be 2 per cent from 1 January 2020 onwards.
+The surcharge was 0.5 per cent for the 2016 land tax year and will be 2 per cent from 1 January 2020.

 The absentee owner surcharge is an additional amount that applies over the land tax you pay at general and trust surcharge rates.